cj-hilder/ble-hr-tool/README.md

 A practical alternative is to **start with the Workwell RHR + 15 approach as an initial ceiling**, and progressively raise the threshold as HR regulation and symptoms improve.
 HR regulation improvement will appear as shorter lag and recovery periods, fewer resets, and more time in the active state.
 Raise the threshold incrementally and monitor the response watching both HR regulation and symptoms.

 This approach uses the same logic as the Buffalo Protocol, sub-symptom threshold exercise to drive autonomic recovery, but replaces the clinical measurement with a conservative starting point and a methodology for ongoing progression.

+Once your recovery lag times have become normal, typically less than 6 seconds, it becomes possible to start following the standard Buffalo protocol.
+This app continues to support your recovery by letting you switch the activity timer to target mode, and carefully following a progressive programme of exercise increments.

 ---